williballenthin/python-evtx/README.md

 Installation
 ------------
-Updates to python-evtx are pushed to PyPi, so you can install the module using either `easy_install` or `pip`.
-For example, you can use `pip` like so:
+Updates to python-evtx are pushed to PyPi, so you can install the module using `pip`.
+For example:

     pip install python-evtx